-SUMMARY AND ISSUES
+PROJECT SUMMARY AND RECOMMENDATIONS:

-A project narrative is provided by the applicant, found in Section 2 of Exhibit B1.
-The applicant's narrative adequately describes the proposed application components, and provides proposed findings regarding applicable review criteria.
-Except where necessary to examine issues identified in this report, staff has relied upon the applicant's submitted documents, rather than repeat their contents again here.
+A detailed project introduction and compliance report in support of the application is provided by the Applicant found in Exhibits B1 and B9.
+The Applicant's introduction on pages 1 and 2 of Exhibit B1 adequately describes the project, the requested application components, and compliance findings regarding applicable review criteria.
+Except where necessary to examine issues identified in this report, Staff has relied upon the Applicant's submittal documents and compliance findings, rather than repeat their contents again here.
+The application components are described briefly, below: